KCreate/leonardschuetz.ch/server/blog/nan-boxing/article.md

 An IEEE 754 `double` is a 8 byte value.
 The first bit is called the sign bit.
-The next 11 bits represents the Exponent
+The next 11 bits represents the Exponent.
 The remaining 52 bits are called the Mantissa.
 The exact way these bits are interpreted and decoded into float numbers is not important right now.
 The only thing we care about is the way a NaN value is encoded.